 How to conduct a PPC audit in 10 steps

 Your first step?
-Set aside a day or two for your PPC audit.
+Set aside some time for your PPC audit.

 You have lots of ground to cover, so keep this checklist handy to make the process efficient and headache-free.